-For undergraduates this course satisfies a Studio Elective; an Upper Division Interdisciplinary Studio; or, with prior instructor arrangement, 3 credits of Visual Studies Seminar or a 200- or 300-level Visual Studies Elective.
+For undergraduates, this course satisfies a Studio Elective; or for students who have achieved junior or senior standing by the end of Spring 2016, an Upper Division Interdisciplinary Studio; or, by prior arrangement with the instrucotr, 3 credits of Visual Studies Seminar 200 or 300-level Visual Studies Elective.

-For graduates this course satisfies a gradwide elective.
+For graduate students, this course satisfies a Grad-wide Elective.

 Included in program fee:

-3 units, housing, studio, breakfast, dinner while staying at Sant' Anna in Camprena, art historian lectures, museum entrance fees, local transportation, field trips, and travel/health insurance
+3 credits, housing, studio, some material (for site specific installation) breakfast, art historian lectures, entrance fees, local transportation, field trips, and travel/health insurance

 Not included in program fee:

-Airfare to and from Italy, class reader, lunch, dinner while in Florence and Venice
+Airfare to and from Italy, ground transportation to and from airport in Italy, class reader, lunch, dinner

-All CCA summer study-abroad courses (including the New York Studio and Marfa Fieldwork Project) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.